 Across the University many Departments are now undergoing changes to rectify historic gaps in teaching and enhance inclusivity.
 In addition to top down curricula changes, students and researchers are setting up networks to examine these issues within Oxford University and campaign for change, see for example ‘Common Ground Oxford’ or TORCH’s ‘Queer Studies Network’.
 Other GLAM institutions are also addressing the historic bias of their collections, for example the Pitt Rivers’ Public Engagement with Research strategy includes a focus on decolonisation of the museum and its collections, and the Ashmolean has promoted diversity through object-based learning.

-Inspired by this, the Social Sciences and Humanities Libraries wish to take a more proactive approach to collection development that enables us to think critically about the collections we currently hold so that we are aware of the gaps and the narrative these collections tell.
-This will ensure the collections we build are used and useful, and continue their transformational impact.
+Inspired by this, the Bodleian Libraries decided to take a more proactive approach to collection development that enabled us to think critically about the collections we currently hold so that we are aware of the gaps and the narrative these collections tell.
+We wanted to ensure the collections we build are used and useful, and continue their transformational impact.